RWS/Hugging-Face-Transformers-Service/README.md

 **Variable Descriptions**:

-- `HUGGINGFACE_CACHE_DIR`: Specify the directory where downloaded models will be stored.
+- `HUGGINGFACE_MODELS_DIR`: Specify the directory where downloaded models will be stored.
 Adjust the path as needed based on your system's file structure.
 - `HUGGINGFACE_TOKEN`: Replace `Your_Hugging_Face_API_Token` with your actual Hugging Face API token.
 You can obtain this token from your Hugging Face account settings.
 - `PORT`: Set the port number on which the FastAPI application will listen.
 The default is `8001`, but you can change this to suit your needs.